Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

 Description: Optional.
 Tags related to the Azure Container Apps deployment.
-Default is empty.
+Default is null.

 Type: `map(string)`

-Default: `{}`
+Default: `null`

 ### <a name="input_use_existing_resource_group"></a> [use\_existing\_resource\_group](#input\_use\_existing\_resource\_group)